Benjamin B. Brodey, MD, MPH

 Philip Maier, BS

-As Director of Quality Assurance, Philip Maier provides a bridge between the technical aspects and the clinical goals of projects at TeleSage.
+As a Senior Research and Development Consultant, Philip Maier provides a bridge between the technical aspects and the clinical goals of projects at TeleSage.
 Philip joined the TeleSage team in 2009.
 He has extensive experience with all of TeleSage’s products and has managed product development for numerous grant-funded research partnerships with universities and public-health organizations worldwide.
 He holds a BS in Psychology with Honors and Minors in Physics and Music Theory from the University of North Carolina at Chapel Hill.